Updated April 4, 2022

 Aisha, most improved dog in Socialization class.
 When Miss Marie first saw Aisha 3 1/2 weeks ago, Aisha was biting at Miss Marie, barking and snarling.
 It took Marie 15 minutes just to be able to touch Aisha.
 Another 15 minutes and the “magic” of acupressure began.

 Aisha and her mom Terry have worked incredibly hard over the past few weeks, until Aisha was held by everyone in class, and no longer screeched at the sight of another dog.
-Aisha say “I am still a scared girl, but I am learning courage and trust”
+Aisha say “I am still a scared girl, but I am learning courage and trust”.
+Photo Unavailable

-Winner of most improved puppy in class, AKC Star Puppy Class, Oct 2015.
-Lenny began his puppy class career by attacking his sister Sazy, and attempting to hump Stuart and Moira.
+Winner of most improved puppy in class, AKC Star Puppy Class in October 2015, Lenny began his puppy class career by attacking his sister Sazy and attempting to hump Stuart and Moira.
 After being sacrificed, in front of all the puppies he was trying to impress, Lenny decided that being polite was a better idea.
-Lenny no longer picks on his sister, or tries to bite his humans.
+Lenny no longer picks on his sister or tries to bite his humans.

 Curly was a rescue dog who came to his forever family in early 2015.
 Barbara wanted to teach Curly to be a hearing dog for her, but Curly had other ideas.
 Trying to bite Miss Marie in the face was on the top of that idea list.
 We spent most of our first 2 sessions trying to convince Curly that his teacher was not a chew toy.
 He would not allow Marie to hold him, touch his feet or even put a headcollar on.